Eccleria/ewibot/doc/admin.md

 In order to delete all messageDelete/Update logs when they are no longer usefull for moderation, 2 main functions are used for this: `logsRemover` and `initAdminLogClearing`.

-In the future, the bot will also delete logs associated to users leaving.
+Temporary logs when created, are sent by Ewibot in #frequent-log thread channel.
+They are stored in Ewibot `database` using message ids.
+From these ids, after the chosen waiting time, logs are bulk deleted together, and the bot send a log in the console for debug purpose.

-Temporary logs are stored in Ewibot `database` as their message ids.
-From these ids, when the time as come, logs are bulk deleted together, and the bot send a log in the console for debug purpose.
+> Note: some logs are also defined as temporary even if they are sent in the log-channel and not the

-Those logs, when created, are sent by Ewibot in #frequent-log thread channel.
+> thread channel.
+Eg: user leaving logs.

 #### logsRemover